-(3) On the trial of any person for murder the jury shall, if they convict the accused, say in and by their verdict whether they find the murder to have been of the first degree or not.
+- 19. (1) Whosoever commits the crime of murder shall be liable- - (a) if it be of the first degree-to suffer death; - (b) if it be not of the first degree-to imprisonment for life. - (2) On the trial of any person for murder the jury shall, if they convict the accused, say in and by their verdict whether they find the murder to have been of the first degree or not.

-- (c) Section thirty-six is repealed. - (d) Sections sixty-three and sixty-seven: Omit the words "suffer death" and insert in lieu thereof the words "imprisonment for twenty years." - (e) Sections sixty-four, sixty-nine, seventy, seventyone, seventy-two, seventy-three, seventy-four, seventy-five, seventy-six, seventy-seven, and seventy-eight are repealed, and the following are substituted therefor-
+(c) Section thirty-six is repealed.

-64. Where on the trial of a person for rape the jury are satisfied that the female was a girl under the age of sixteen years, but above the age of ten years, and that the accused had carnal knowledge of her but with her consent, they may acquit him of the rape charged and find him guilty of an offence under section seventy-one of this Act, and he shall be liable to punishment accordingly.
+- (d) Sections sixty-three and sixty-seven: Omit the words "suffer death" and insert in lieu thereof the words "imprisonment for life." - (e) Sections sixty-four, sixty-nine, seventy, seventy-one, seventy-two, seventy-three, seventy-four, seventy-five, seventy-six, seventy-seven, and seventy-eight are repealed, and the following are substituted therefor- - 64.
+Where on the trial of a person for rape the jury are satisfied that the female was a girl under the age of sixteen years, but above the age of ten years, and that the accused had carnal knowledge of her but with her consent, they may acquit him of the rape charged and find him guilty of an offence under section seventy-one of this Act, and he shall be liable to punishment accordingly.

-69. Where on the trial of a person for carnally knowing a girl under the age of ten years, the jury are satisfied that she was of or above that age, but under the age of sixteen years, and that the accused had carnal knowledge of such girl, they may acquit him of the offence charged and find him guilty of an offence under section seventy-one of this Act, and he shall be liable to punishment accordingly.
+69. Where on the trial of a person for carnally knowing a girl under the age of ten years, the jury are satisfied that she was of or above that age, but under the age of sixteen years, years, and that the accused had carnal knowledge of such girl, they may acquit him of the offence charged and find him guilty of an offence under section seventy-one of this Act, and he shall be liable to punishment accordingly.